4.86 from 7 votes

 Why you’ll love this recipe

-Fast – Whipped up in under 15 minutes, this creme fraiche pasta recipe makes for a perfect vegetarian weeknight dinner.
+• Fast: Whipped up in under 20 minutes, this creme fraiche pasta recipe makes for a perfect vegetarian weeknight dinner.
+Try this Creamy Gochujang Pasta when you want something different but just as quick.

-Comforting – I love using creme fraiche as the creamy element to so many dishes.
+• Comforting: I love using creme fraiche as the creamy element in this pasta creme fraiche and so many other dishes.
 It has a subtle tang/acidity to it that balances the rich and creamy overtones of a comforting recipe, without being too heavy/rich.

 Ingredients to make creme fraiche pasta laid out on a pale blue background and labelled.

-Sun-dried tomatoes – I love the flavour and texture that’s created after frying them off for a few minutes.
-They caramelise almost to the point where it feels like a delicious bacon substitute.
+• Sun-dried tomatoes: I love the flavour and texture that’s created after frying them off for a few minutes.
+They caramelise almost to the point where it feels like a delicious bacon substitute which works perfectly in creme fraiche pasta recipes.

 See the recipe card for full information on all ingredients and quantities.